Lambosaurus/Modules/Utils/Epoch/README.md

 # Epoch
-This proved methods for converting a RTC datetime into a seconds epoch.
+Converts a RTC datetime into a seconds epoch.

-It is dependant on the STM32X RTC libarry.

 ## Usage